-The conjunction of effort, concentration and balance in asana forces us to live intensely in the present moment, a rare experience in modern life.
-This actuality, or being in the present, has both a strengthening and a cleansing effect: physically in the rejection of disease, mentally by ridding our mind of stagnated thoughts or prejudices; and on a very high level where perception and action become one, by teaching us instantaneous correct action: that is to say action which does not produce reaction.
-On that level we may also expunge the residual effects of past actions.”
+The conjunction of effort, concentration, and balance in asana forces us to live intensely in the present moment, a rare experience in modern life.
+This actuality, or being in the present, has both a strengthening and a cleansing effect: physically in the rejection of disease, mentally by ridding our mind of stagnated thoughts or prejudices; and on a very high level where perception and action become one, by teaching us instantaneous correct action: that is to say action which does not produce a reaction.
+On that level, we may also expunge the residual effects of past actions.

-In everyday life we are continuously confronted with tensions, difficulties and challenges.
+In everyday life, we are continuously confronted with tensions, difficulties, and challenges.
 But if we do not react automatically and are able to maintain our composure, we will be able to figure out what is the appropriate response for each situation.
 As a result, our actions will have a different quality, one of greater equanimity and balance.
-Yoga practice helps freeing ourselves from automated habits and conditioned behaviors that stem from lack of awareness, which are usually not beneficial for us and for those around us.
+Yoga practice helps to free ourselves from automated habits and conditioned behaviors that stem from a lack of awareness, which is usually not beneficial for us and for those around us.

 When we learn to maintain inner peace we have the freedom of choice.
 We stop responding automatically and instinctively; we become capable of exercising more peace, balance, and equanimity in situations that life summons us.
 When we learn to act in this way, our actions become skillful.
 Acting in this way can bring about a radical change in the quality of our lives and those around us, and increase the joy and peace we experience in our life!